glorialulu/TSNet/docs/installation.rst

 .. _tarball: https://github.com/glorialulu/tsnet/tarball/master

 Dependencies
 ------------

-tsnet is tested against Python versions 2.7, 3.5 and 3.6.
-Further using a Python distribution is recommended as they already contain (or easily support installation of) many Python packages (e.g. SciPy, NumPy, pandas, pip, matplotlib,etc.) that are used in the tsnet code.

-Two examples of those distributions are:

-1. https://winpython.github.io/ WinPython comes along with a lot of Python packages (e.g. SciPy, NumPy, pip, matplotlib, etc.)..
-2. http://conda.pydata.org/miniconda.html Conda is an open source package management  system and environment management system for installing multiple versions of software  packages and their dependencies and switching easily between them.

-In addition, tsnet requires some specific Python packages:
+In addition to the packages included in Anaconda and WinPython, TSNet requires several other Python packages:

 1. wntr: Water Network Tool for Resilience install on a python-enabled command line with `pip install wntr`

-2. networkx: Network creation and manupulation engine install on a python-enabled command line with `pip install networkx`
+2. networkx: Network creation and manipulation engine install on a python-enabled command line with `pip install networkx`

 3. pytest: Unit Tests engine